 4) Argentina, ARA San Juan (S-42)

 In 2017, the ARA San Juan went missing during a routine trip from one port to another.
-With a crew of 44, the Argentinian submarine failed to reach its destination and to establish communications.
+With a crew of 44, the Argentinian submarine failed to reach its destination and establish communications.

 An international task force desperately tried to locate the missing vessel but to no avail.
 The British, bitter rivals of the Argentinians ever since the Falklands War of 1982, even sent a specialized unit to help in the efforts.